Katzenclub/2dgame/README.md

 ```

 ## Windows
-Clone Repository and select "Release Windows"
+1. Clone Repository
-Download correct version of SFML 2.5.1 from [here](https://www.sfml-dev.org/download/sfml/2.5.1/) and extract it into libs/SFML-2.5.1
+2. Select "Release / Windows" and start debugger (it download and setup everything)

 ## Mac
 Same as Linux?